-In 2012, President Calderón chaired the G20 conference.
 He has been named “Statesman of the Year” by the World Economic Forum, and “Champion of the Earth” by the United Nations, among other acknowledgments.
-TIME magazine has also designated him as one of their top 100 influential people in the world.
+TIME magazine has designated him as one of their top 100 influential people in the world.

 The New Global Economy

-During his six years in office, Felipe Calderón made economic reform a top priority of his administration by implementing policies that catapulted Mexico into a powerful player in the global economy.
-His experience as an influential policymaker, both in Mexico and on the world stage, puts Calderón in a unique position to assess the transforming world economy and how it will impact your organization.
+During his six years in office, Felipe Calderón implemented policies that catapulted Mexico into a powerful player in the global economy.
+With his experience as an influential policymaker, both in Mexico and on the world stage, Calderón assesses the transforming world economy and how it will impact your organization.

 Expansion, Innovation and Transformation: What It Takes to Lead